lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 })
 ```

-Options tables should still be used only when they create the call clearer.
+Options tables should still be used only when they make the call clearer.
 Simple functions should remain simple.

 ---

-### 17. Prefer **table-driven design**
+### 17. Prefer Table-Driven Design

-Lily Studio favors **tables for related data, configuration, mappings, handlers, and grouped runtime state** because tables retain connected information together and create systems easier to extend without adding scattered variables or repeated branching logic.
+Lily Studio favors **tables for related data, configuration, mappings, handlers, and grouped runtime state** because tables keep connected information together and make systems easier to extend without adding scattered variables or repeated branching logic.

 A table should be used when several values belong to the same concept, when several names map to related behavior, or when a system needs one clear structure that another function can read and process.